Introducing the Assemble Model

 A new pathway to home ownership

 The Assemble Model is a new, more accessible pathway to home ownership – remapping the route to buying a home so it’s within your reach.
 It’s our response to the very real challenge of housing affordability and quality in our much-loved city, Melbourne.

 Home buyers, not property investors, are at the heart of the Assemble Model, to deliver projects where good design, community and sustainability go hand in hand.

 The Assemble Model is made possible by taking a socially conscious and patient approach to property development, through the support of capital partners whose annual returns are capped at roughly half that of the ‘off-the-plan’ approach.

 After six years exploring the culture of living closer together through our publication Assemble Papers and our first project in Clifton Hill – the Assemble Model will soon take physical shape at 393 Macaulay Rd, Kensington.
 We’d love you to join us in building our next community.

 How it works

 Before we start building you secure a 5-year lease with the opportunity to buy your home at the end of your lease, by paying a $1 fee and a 3-month rental bond.

-Your home’s purchase price is agreed up front and is calculated as today's price with fixed 1.75% increases per year, until you buy it approximately 7 years later (i.e. 2 years of construction and 5 years of leasing).
-This means you get a foothold in tomorrow’s housing market today, cushioning you from any rapid price increases, while having 7 years to save.
+Your home’s purchase price is agreed up front and is calculated as today's price with fixed 1.75% increases per year, until you buy it approximately 7 years later (i.e. 2 years of building and 5 years of leasing).
+This means you get a foothold in tomorrow’s housing market today, cushioning you from any rapid price increases.

 Once the build is complete, you move in (so start planning that housewarming)!
-A 5-year lease means you have stability while you save.
-You’ve got time – time to save, plan, get to know your home, your neighbours and your community, before you commit to buy.
+A 5-year lease means you’ve got time – time to save, plan and get to know your home, your neighbours and your community, before you commit to buy.